trilinos/Trilinos/packages/muelu/doc/TutorialReadTheDocs/index.rst

 the next generation multigrid framework in Trilinos.
 It covers the whole spectrum from absolute beginners' topics to expert level.
-Since the focus of this tutorial is on practical and technical aspects of multigrid methods in general and \muelu in particular, the reader should already have a basic understanding of multigrid methods and their general underlying concepts.
+Since the focus of this tutorial is on practical and technical aspects of multigrid methods in general and Muelu in particular, the reader should already have a basic understanding of multigrid methods and their general underlying concepts.
 Please refer to multigrid textbooks for the theoretical background.